aishwaryakakaraparti/Concert-X/README.md

-# Concert-X
+# Concert X

-Concert X is a web application that lets users book tickets easily with a simple and user-friendly interface.
+Concert X is a web-based ticket booking system that allows users to explore upcoming concerts and book tickets easily.

+## Features
+- View list of Concerts
+- Check event details (date, venue)
+- Book tickets quickly and easily
+- Simple and user-friendly interface.

+## Tech Stack
+- HTML
+- CSS
+- JavaScript

+## Project Setup

+- Download or clone the repository
+- Open the project folder
+- Open `index.html` in any browser

+## Purpose
+This project was built to practice frontend development and understand basic booking system logic.

+## Author
+Kakaraparti Aishwarya